rafiaalikhawar/PCN-Internship-2026-Rafia-Ali/README.md

 Configured daily Open-Meteo variables currently include maximum, minimum, and mean temperature, precipitation, rain, precipitation hours, maximum wind speed, maximum wind gusts, and weather code.

+## Academic Integrity
+I certify that this submission is my own work.

+I have disclosed all use of:

+ChatGPT: Yes
+Claude: No
+Gemini: No
+Copilot: No
+Other LLMs: OpenAI Codex

+I understand that plagiarism may result in disqualification.

+Name: Rafia Ali
+Date: 30 June 2026